Tale of the Destruction of the Rus' Land: Dating and authorship

-Dates proposed for the composition of the Tale of the Destruction of the Rus' Land range from 1238 (the beginning of the Mongol-Tatar invasion) to 1246 (the year of the death of Yaroslav Vsevolodovich (1191-1246) - the son of Vsevolod the Big Nest, the father of Alexander Nevsky.
-The prince is mentioned in the text, as if it were alive).
-Scholars disagree about where and when exactly it was written, with some arguing it was written somewhere in the northeast of the Rus' after the initial Mongol campaign of 1237–1238, while others maintain it was penned down later in Kiev (Kyiv) right after the Mongols sacked it in 1240.
+Dates proposed for the composition of the Tale of the Destruction of the Russian Land range from 1238 (the beginning of the Mongol-Tatar invasion) to 1246 (the year of the death of Yaroslav Vsevolodovich (1191-1246) - the son of Vsevolod the Big Nest, the father of Alexander Nevsky).
+The prince Yaroslav is mentioned in the text, as if he was alive.
+Scholars disagree about where and when exactly it was written, with some arguing it was written somewhere in the northeast of the Russia after the initial Mongol campaign of 1237–1238, while others maintain it was penned down later in Kyiv right after the Mongols sacked it in 1240.

-The reason for writing was the news from Vladimir-Suzdalian Rus' about the invasion of Batu and the death of Yaroslav's brother Yuri in the battle with the Mongols in the battle on the Sit River.
-Some researchers believed that the Tale of the Destruction of the Rus' Land was originally a preface to the secular biography of Alexander Nevsky that has not come down to us.
-Alexander Solovyov categorically disagreed with this, referring to the fact that the "Word" was conceived and written during Yaroslav's lifetime.
+The reason for writing was the news from Vladimir-Suzdalian Russia about the invasion of Batu and the death of Yaroslav's brother Yuri in the battle on the Sit River against the Mongols.
+Some researchers believed that the Tale of the Destruction of the Russian Land was originally a preface to the secular biography of Alexander Nevsky that has not come down to us.
+Alexander Solovyov categorically disagreed with this, referring to the fact that the Tale was conceived and written during Yaroslav's lifetime.
 "The task [of the poetic work] was to sing of the former glory of the motherland in contrast to the terrible Tatar invasion; Grand Duke Yaroslav Vsevolodich, to whom the author was close, was to play the main role in this work".

-There is an assumption that the description in the "Word" of the greatness and power of the Rus' land preceded the story about the invasion of Batu, which has not been preserved.
+Some assume that the description of the greatness and power of the Russian land provided in the Tale preceded the story about the invasion of Batu, which has not been preserved.
 This character of the introduction to the text, which was supposed to tell about the sorrows and troubles of the country, is not accidental.
-This feature of the Tale of the Destruction of the Rus' Land finds a typological correspondence with the works of ancient and medieval literature.
+This feature of the Tale of the Destruction of the Russian Land finds a typological correspondence with the works of ancient and medieval literature.